nicolopinci/polimi_failure_prediction/Nitrogen Generators/README.md

 ## Nitrogen Generators
-This repository contains a nitrogen generators real data set, which can be read using the "Read dataset.ipynb" notebook.
+This repository contains a nitrogen generators real data set which is split in different prediction window (PW) in the folders PW_*.
+Each folder Each folder contains the train, test and validation split by which the following algorithms are trained and tested.
 The following table summarizes the meaning of each variable:

 | Variable name | Meaning |
 |---|---|